jaanli/couchometer/README.md

 Meta-analyses of the effects of sitting on health are conclusive: sitting kills (c.f. http://www.popsci.com/science/gallery/2013-02/7-ways-sitting-will-kill-you/).

-However, apart from expensive accelerometer-clad wristbands, no simple app exists to track periods of inactivity and motivate one to stand up and move more often.
+However, apart from expensive accelerometer-clad wristbands (c.f.
+Fitbit), no simple app exists to track periods of inactivity and motivate one to stand up and move more often.
+Parsimony is our goal, and simpler solutions are often best.
+Hence:

 Couchometer is a simple single-use app designed to increase productivity through timed reminders to take active breaks throughout the day.
 This is accomplished through light machine learning and battery-conscious polling of accelerometer data.